We are an international swarm without a queen.

 Kai Fischbach is Professor and Chair in Information Systems and Social Networks at University of Bamberg.
 Previously he was an Assistant Professor at the Department of Information Systems and Information Management at the University of Cologne (Germany).
 He is also Chief Scientist of software startup galaxyadvisors.
 His areas of expertise include the analysis of communication networks and the design of efficient information exchanges.

-More about Hauke
+More about Cristobal

 Peter A. Gloor